 Contact Colombo Law

 If your loved one has been injured in an accident or incident in West Virginia, contact Colombo Law today.
-Colombo Law firm is located in Morgantown and assists clients located in and around West Virginia including in Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law firm is located in Morgantown and assists clients located in and around West Virginia including in Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 We are here for all of your personal injury needs.
 Contact Colombo Law today for a risk-free initial consultation.